CElabls/python-roc/README.md

 `pip install python-roc`

-> This package is build using `poetry`, so you can use it for installation.
+> This package is built using `poetry`, so you can use it for installation.

 # Usage